ike-na/VJP-Project/README.md

 ### `npm install react-router-dom`

 After that download this source code and replace files in /src and /public with the ones in this project.
-After this you are ready to run the web page locally with:
+After this change directories to \my-app and then you are ready to run the web page locally with:

 ### `npm start`